AlexSeisler/precision-personality-lab/docs/SECURITY.md

 - Resilient middleware protections
 - Encrypted, authenticated LLM workflows

-Security is not an afterthought — it’s embedded in the architecture.
+Security is not an afterthought, it’s embedded in the architecture.

 For further schema-level diagrams, see `/docs/ARCHITECTURE.md`.